ankitbhoi/PALINDROME-CHECKER/README.md

 # PALINDROME-CHECKER
-checks whether word or string is palindrome or not
+checks whether number or string is palindrome or not

 live website: https://ankitbhoi.github.io/PALINDROME-CHECKER/palindrome.html